abhishekmishra/picoturtle/docs/API.md

 local filename = t:snap("drawing.png")
 ```

+For command-line automation, pass `--no-wait` with `--output` so PicoTurtle
+exits as soon as the program and export have completed.

 The module-level `picoturtle.makegif` helper from 0.2.x was removed.
 Assemble
 exported PNG frames with an external animation tool when required.